 Ever Given it a Thought!

-However, here's a catch!
+Public opinion matters in data consumption.
+How Google fares in that, let`s see!
 If the year 2018 were a placard with distrust written all over it, yet 65% of searchers giving thumbs up to Google search results show Google continues to rule the roost.